NiteshSaah/Java/Java_Lambda_Interview_Questions_Exercises_Solutions.md

 ## 🔴 3.
 Advanced-Level Interview Questions (JVM Internals)

 1. How are lambda expressions implemented at the bytecode level?
+Expected Answer: Using the invokedynamic instruction.
 2. What is the role of the `invokedynamic` instruction?
 3. What is `java.lang.invoke.LambdaMetafactory`?
 4. Do lambda expressions generate separate `.class` files?